Gather with fellow student writers for a week of training, coaching, and learning.

 Writers and editors from well-known publications will lead our writing cohorts, share their expertise, and provide direct feedback to attendees.
 Past writing coaches include Caitrin Keiper, Samuel Matlack, B.D.
 McClay, Leah Libresco Sargeant, and Mene Ukueberuwa.

-We look forward to a meaningful week together as we explore the question, "Is Human Nature Moral?"
-Please note that this is only the current draft schedule and some of the details may change before the week begins.
+We look forward to a meaningful week together as we explore the topic, "“The Human Person in a (Post-) Secular Age.”"
+Please note that this is ONLY A REPRESENTATIVE SCHEDULE and details will change before the week begins.

 More information to come.

 The Veritas Institute is a week-long formation experience for students interested in being public Christian voices after college.
 It trains students to communicate the plausibility of religious faith in the modern world and familiarizes them with relevant professional pathways.
-The Veritas Institute is run by the Augustine Collective, a department at The Veritas Forum.
-During the Institute, students interact with Christian scholars and writers, share experiences with peers from other campuses, and experience a time of learning, training, and encouragement.
+The Veritas Institute is run by the University Partnerships department at The Veritas Forum.
+During the Institute, students interact with Christian scholars and writers, share experiences with peers from other campuses, and experience a time of learning, training, and encouragement

 To meet, think, discuss, write, edit, and pray with fellow students from across the country?
 To hear from and interact with fantastic speakers?
 To receive direct coaching from top notch writers and editors on the crafts of public thinking and writing?
 To learn about professional pathways for being a public voice?
 To explore Washington, D.C.?
 Pick your reason!
 Whatever brings you to the Institute, we’re thrilled to have you apply.

-The final schedule is still to come, but you can see the current draft schedule above.
-It will conclude the morning of Sunday June 2nd.
+The final schedule is still to come, but you can see a representative schedule above.
+It will conclude the morning of Sunday, June 1st.
 The week will consist of a mix of content sessions, workshops and seminars, office hours, free write time, and field trips.

 The Catholic University of America (CUA) will host this year’s Institute (as a location; the University is not otherwise engaged in sponsoring the program).
 The University is just a short metro ride from many of D.C.’s main attractions.